“Won’t You be my Neighbor?” Celebrations of Love in Support of our Immigrant Neighbors

 While these vigils are especially designed to serve as an entry point for communities of faith who have not engaged in immigration organizing or solidarity work, EVERYONE can do this.
 In Minneapolis people said, “There’s a vigil on every corner!”
 Let’s let our lights of love and welcome shine!

-*This theme is inspired by the fact that Lady Gaga is doing a rendition of Mr. Roger’s (who was a Presbyterian minister, by the way!)
+*This theme was inspired by Lady Gaga’s rendition of Mr. Roger’s (who was a Presbyterian minister, by the way!)
 “Won’t you be my neighbor?” song for an ad during the Super Bowl.

 Our faiths teach us to welcome and love our neighbors, including those we do not yet know, even the stranger – asking, “Won’t you be my neighbor?”
 Now more than ever, we are called to provide a public presence of love, care, hope, and joy.
 Now more than ever, the Love at the center of all of our traditions is an essential antidote to the hatred, division, fear, and violence we are witnessing and experiencing.
 Now more than ever we can joyfully and faithfully protect all families, neighbors, & communities.
 Every one of us can practice being good neighbors to one another, especially to those experiencing fear and trauma during these difficult days.